xulihang/BasicCAT-website/_posts/2025-09-06-how-to-translate-dlsite-manga.md

 DLsite is the largest doujin platform in Japan.
 We can purchase manga, games and ASMRs on it.

-In this post, we are going to talk about how to purchase and translate manga on DLsite.
+In this post, we are going to talk about how to purchase and translate raw manga on DLsite.

 ## Purchase